Rud156/Sketches/README.md

-# P5 Sketches
+# Sketches and Mini Games
-A collection of P5 sketches inspired by The Coding Train
+A collection of sketches and mini games inspired by [The Coding Train](https://www.youtube.com/user/shiffman)